-The University values feedback from students on their learning experience so that quality and the delivery of the programmes can be continuously enhanced.
+The University values feedback from students on their learning experience so that the quality of the programmes can be continuously enhanced.
 The creation and use of systems, processes and channels of effective communication (e.g., course feedback questionnaire (CFQ), staff-student consultation meetings, mentoring sessions, etc.) enable students to provide feedback on their learning experience.
-Some academic units have introduced exit surveys or programme experience questionnaires to graduates alongside graduate destination surveys, and this is a good practice to follow.
 The objectives of the course evaluation are:

-- to provide teaching staff with student feedback on the teaching and learning effectiveness of the subject discipline so that improvement on teaching quality can be made; and
+- to provide teaching staff with student feedback on the teaching and learning effectiveness of the subject discipline so that improvement on teaching and learning quality can be made; and

 - to serve as an indicative assessment of the teaching effectiveness of individual teaching staff.